 or 6 semester credits):

-- ENGL 471 Theory and Practice of Teaching Writing, or an approved equivalent
+- Composition Theory: ENGL 471, Theory and Practice of Teaching Writing, or

-course in writing theory and pedagogy aimed at secondary-level students.
+an approved equivalent course in writing theory and pedagogy aimed at secondary-level

 Courses in approved literature taught by an English department or